Raising dairy cows is a good way to provide your family with all the milk, cheese, yogurt, and other dairy products they love.

 2. Water Matters

-While feed is probably the most important factor to consider when you’re learning how to improve your cows’ milk production, you can’t put water on the back burner, either.
+While feed is probably the most important factor to consider to improve your cows’ milk production, you can’t put water on the back burner, either.

-In fact, dehydration is one of the leading causes of a drop in milk production.
-Therefore, you will want to make sure you have an extremely reliable water source.
+In fact, dehydration is one of the leading causes of a drop in milk production, so you’ll want to make sure you have a reliable water source.

-The average cow needs at least 60 liters of water per day – give much more than this if you want to be sure that milk production will stay up.
+The average cow needs a whopping 60 liters of water per day – give it even more to be sure that milk production will stay up.